Once the fire is out, the recovery process begins. Here’s what to know and do – and not do.

 - Determine what cleaning tasks you will undertake or hire professionals to handle.
 Need to clean your clothing or salvaged items?

-- Read Start the Cleaning Process for helpful tips to clean up soot, smoke and water.
+- Read Cleaning Your Possessions and Home After a Disaster for helpful tips to clean up soot, smoke and water.

 - If you have lost or damaged important documents, check this out for replacement document tracking.